microsoft/BotFramework-Hubot/README.md

 # Optional Authorization for Microsoft Teams:

-**NOTE:** The UPNs used for authorization are stored in the hubot brain, so brain persistence affects the `HUBOT_TEAMS_INITIAL_ADMINS` variable as described below.
+**NOTE:** The UPNs used for authorization are stored in the hubot brain, so brain persistence affects the use of `HUBOT_TEAMS_INITIAL_ADMINS` as described below.

-Authorization restricts the users that can send commands to hubot to a specifically defined set of Microsoft Teams users.
+Authorization restricts the users that can send commands to hubot to a defined set of Microsoft Teams users.
 Authorization is currently only supported for the Teams channel, so when enabled, messages from all other channels are blocked.
-To maximize back compatability, authorization is disabled by default and must be enabled to be used.
+To maximize back compatibility, authorization is disabled by default and must be enabled to be used.

 ### Configuring authorization
 Authorization is set up using the `HUBOT_TEAMS_ENABLE_AUTH` and `HUBOT_TEAMS_INITIAL_ADMINS` environment variables.